Dear readers of ADxS.org, please forgive the disruption.

 Further, (especially early or chronic) stress can alter the expression of genes responsible for providing certain enzymes in the digestive tract.
 Oxidative stress (which is promoted less by psychological stress than by suboptimal nutrition and toxins such as smoking) can also cause digestive problems and food intolerances.

-Based on the understanding that inherited stress experiences can cause an ADHD risk (disposition) and that especially warm and caring parental behavior can contribute to the fact that such a disposition does not develop into actual ADHD (manifestation), the presentation of ADHD prevention options for parents and caregivers is very important to us.
-These principles are likely to apply to other multigene mental disorders as well.
+Based on the understanding that inherited stress experiences can cause an ADHD risk (disposition) and that especially warm and caring parenting behavior can contribute to the fact that such a disposition does not develop into an actual ADHD (manifestation), the presentation of ADHD prevention options for parents and caregivers is very important to us.
+These principles are likely to apply to other multigene mental disorders as well. ⇒ Prevention

-After some consideration between the heartfelt reluctance to expose third parties and the advantage of showing many sufferers that ADHD is nothing to be ashamed of and that very successful careers are possible with it, references to prominent people with ADHD who have self-published their diagnosis and people in contemporary history who are believed to have ADHD can be found at ⇒ Prominent ADHD sufferers.
+After some balancing between the heartfelt reluctance to expose third parties and the benefit of showing many sufferers that ADHD is nothing to be ashamed of and that very successful careers are possible with it, references to prominent people with ADHD who have self-published their diagnosis and people in contemporary history who are believed to have ADHD are ⇒ ⇒ ⇒ ⇒ Prominent ADHD sufferers.

 The typical terms on the topic are explained in the articles ⇒ Glossary And ⇒ Other and older names for ADHD.
-In all articles on the website, underlined technical terms are also explained by a mouseover text (a text that appears when the mouse is pointed at the word).
+In all articles on the website, underlined technical terms are also explained by a mouseover text (a text that appears when you point the mouse at the word).